yi-huang-1/torchrdit/wiki/Materials.md

 **Returns**:

-  Permittivity tensor at the specified wavelengths
+  Permittivity tensor at the specified wavelengths, stabilized if needed

 **Raises**: